balint1111/Codex/README.md

 docker-compose up --build
 ```

-The backend will be on `http://localhost:8080` and the frontend on `http://localhost:4200`.
+The backend will be on `http://localhost:8081` and the frontend on `http://localhost:4200`.
 You can override the backend URL by setting the `API_URL` environment variable
 for the frontend container.
 If unspecified it defaults to `http://localhost:8081`.

+Keycloak is available on `http://localhost:8080` with default credentials `admin/admin`.
+The backend expects a realm called `codex`; override the issuer by setting the
+`KEYCLOAK_ISSUER_URI` environment variable.

 ## Managing Environments in Kubernetes